31December99/Unit3Dup/README.md

 The program is functional but still in an early stage, undergoing constant modifications.

 This Python script generates and uploads torrents based on input provided for movies or TV series.

 It performs the following tasks:

+- Scan subfolders
 - Compiles various metadata information to create a torrent.
 - Extracts a series of screenshots directly from the video.
 - Generates meta-info derived from the video.